framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 ---
 layout: page
 title: "Developing Applications with FW/1"
-date: 2015-06-26 20:30
+date: 2015-07-09 19:30
 comments: false
 sharing: false
 footer: true
 ---
-_This is the latest (3.1 - develop) documentation - for the current stable release, read the [3.0 master documentation](/documentation/3.0/developing-applications.html)._
+_This is the latest (3.1 - master) documentation - for the current stable release, read the [3.0 documentation](/documentation/3.0/developing-applications.html)._

 FW/1 is intended to allow you to quickly build applications with the minimum of overhead and interference from the framework itself.
 The convention-based approach means that you can quickly put together an outline of your site or application merely by creating folders and files in the `views` folder.
 As you are ready to start adding business logic to the application, you can add controllers and/or services and domain objects as needed to implement the validation and data processing.